-4. Use of a Course Management System such as Blackboard & Moodle provide. * A zipped course version for Moodle is available in the Teacher Resource site.
+4. Use of a Course Management System such as Moodle & Schoology provide. * A zipped course version for Moodle is available in the Teacher Resource site.

 5. They can alternatively save their work on a local network drive the district provides, or their own medium, such as a flash drive.

 This is shared by her parent, Maria Dahn - Maria homeschools her kids and, while reviewing her daughter's transcripts, noticed she still needed a "computer" course.
 She needed something that would be a value-add and satisfy that part of her transcript.
 "So, I decided to use the 21Things4Students website.
 I've broken down the lessons into Google Classroom assignments and she started working through them.
 She created a blog (linked to here) and has posted her assignments with a reflection.
 She LOVES it - is learning some new things AND it satisfies her requirement for freshman computer skills. :) I have to say thank you for all you've taught me."
 Maria Dahn, Associate Project Manager for University of Notre Dame, Office of IT (May 2016)

 Rubrics for evaluating work:

 Rubrics are provided to help guide the evaluation of student work for the different Quests.
 We welcome any submissions by you to help complete them or to provide additional options.
 Please title them with the Thing and Quest name and send them to email@example.com.
 We recommend rubric creation sites such as http://rubistar.4teachers.org/ or at Teachnology's http://www.teach-nology.com/platinum/samples/rubrics/.